Voltotron/Img2Img-Turbo-Colab/README.md

-# Img2Img-Turbo-Collab
+# Img2Img-Turbo-Colab
-A Jupyter Notebook with the inputs necesaries to run Img2Img-Turbo on Google Collab
+A Jupyter Notebook with the inputs necesaries to run Img2Img-Turbo on Google Colab